Insight News

 Digital transformation and innovation

-Digitalization stands at the core of Vietnam’s logistics transformation.
-The government plans to build a national logistics data platform and integrate emerging technologies such as artificial intelligence (AI), Internet of Things (IoT), and automation into supply chain management.
+Digitalization lies at the core of Vietnam’s logistics transformation.
+The government plans to create a national logistics data platform that connects stakeholders across seaports, airports, warehouses, and last-mile delivery.

 A growing logistics market with global potential